czerwonamaupa/Simulacra-and-Simulation/chapters/01-the-precession-of-simulacra.md

 Such is simulation, insofar as it is opposed to representation.
-Representation stems from the principle of the equivalence of the sign and of the real (even if this equivalence is Utopian, it is a fundamental axiom).
-Simulation, on the contrary, stems from the Utopia of the principle of equivalence, *from the radical negation of the sign as value*, from the sign as the reversion and death sentence of every reference.
+Representation stems from the principle of the equivalence of the sign and of the real (even if this equivalence is utopian, it is a fundamental axiom).
+Simulation, on the contrary, stems from the utopia of the principle of equivalence, *from the radical negation of the sign as value*, from the sign as the reversion and death sentence of every reference.
 Whereas representation attempts to absorb simulation by interpreting it as a false